fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat1.md

 ## Introduction

-This is the first part in a small series where we make a chat app using Supabase.
+This is the first part in a small series, where we make a chat app using Supabase.
-In this part we will work with authentication and build login and register pages.
+In this part, we will work with authentication and build login and register pages.

 ![Screenshot of login page](../images/chat-login.png)